ROCm/hipSPARSELt/docs/API_Reference_Guide.rst

 Matmul Algorithm Functions
 --------------------------

-This matmul algorithm describe functions that provide algortithms for doing the matrix multiply.
+This matmul algorithm describe functions that provide algorithms for doing the matrix multiply.

 hipsparseLtMatmulAlgSelectionInit()
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^